famous-Crew/famous-userBot/README.md

 <br>

-<h3 align="center">Lynx-Userbot Used for Fun on Telegram, and for Maintianing Your Group,If you found another repo like same from this repo plis report coz he don't have permission (KANGERR).</h3>
+<h3 align="center">famous-userBot Used for Fun on Telegram, and for Maintianing Your Group,If you found another repo like same from this repo plis report coz he don't have permission (KANGERR).</h3>
 <p align="center">&nbsp;</p>

 <h1 align="center"> REQUIRED </p>